-Background Analysis
+Background Analysis Transportation

 The Lake Forest Park community is mostly residential with a commercial core located in the Town Center near the intersection of Bothell Way (SR 522) and Ballinger Way (SR 104).
 The city's transportation network is defined by two heavily traveled state routes that connect with winding minor arterials and local streets that serve more quietquieter residential neighborhoods.
-Transit service has historically been well utilized, as it connects to city with regional destinations, like downtown Seattle and University of Washington's Bothell campus. is generally good traveling north/south along Bothell Way through the City, while there is more limited transit service available east/west on Ballinger Way.
-With the future new light rail stations in the neighboring City of Shoreline, and planned Stride S3 service, Lake Forest Park's connection to the broader regional will improve. traffic volumes in Lake Forest Park are likely to increase.
-The City may need to manage regional access to these stations if the connecting roadways to neighboring cities are not up to the same standards.
+Transit service has historically been well utilized, as it connects to city with regional destinations, like downtown Seattle and University of Washington's Bothell campus... is generally good traveling north/south along Bothell Way through the City, while there is more limited transit service available east/west on Ballinger Way.
+With the future new light rail stations in the neighboring City of Shoreline, and planned Stride S3 service, Lake Forest Park's connection to the broader regional will improve. traffic volumes in Lake Forest Park's connections if the connecting roadways to neighboring cities are not up to the same standards.